To understand the history of US monetary system, we must grasp the role of its central protagonist: gold.

 What is the Gold Standard?

-The gold standard is a way for a government to ensure its currency’s value by linking it to a specific quantity of gold.
-The government agrees to convert the national currency to physical gold on demand, which gives paper money the same intrinsic value as gold.
+The gold standard is a way for a government to ensure the value of its currency by linking it to gold.

 There is little doubt that the United States’ gold standard played a pivotal role in its emergence as a world power.
 Yet, it was eventually replaced by a fiat system.
 The rest of this article will explore major shifts in the US monetary system throughout the 19th and 20th centuries.